Skip to main content

 HTTP Codes

-Denotes an HTTP exception with an error message and a status code.
+Represents an HTTP exception that includes an error message and a status code.

 InvalidSdkTokenException